Map

 - Click Save Set to persist to Salesforce, or Delete Set to discard.

 Note: The B-key shortcut requires a focused set.
-Open the Bookmarks panel and click a set first, otherwise B+click is a no-op.
+Open the Bookmarks panel and click a set first — otherwise B+click won't do anything.

 The Settings panel exposes user-adjustable preferences.